safedep/vet/README.md

 [![vet banner](docs/static/img/vet/vet-banner.png)](https://safedep.io/docs)

-## Automate Open Source Package Vetting in CI/CD
+## Policy as Code for Open Source Software Supply Chain

 `vet` is a tool for identifying risks in open source software supply chain.
-It goes beyond just vulnerabilities and provides visibility on OSS package risks due to it's license, popularity, security hygiene, and more. `vet` is designed with the goal of enabling trusted OSS package consumption by integrating with CI/CD and `policy as code` as guardrails.
+It goes beyond just vulnerabilities and provides visibility on OSS package risks due to it's license, popularity, security hygiene, and more. `vet` is designed with the goal of helping software development teams consume safe and trusted OSS components through automated vetting in CI/CD.

 * [🔥 vet in action](#-vet-in-action)
 * [Getting Started](#getting-started)